 For 50 years, Burger King has been in the business of burgers.
 After many decades of listening to mainly meat media, they’ve decided to take part in the plant-based territory.
 Burger King made history when they launched the Impossible Whopper in 2019—a massive step when you consider that Burger King has more than 17,000 locations and serves over 15 million customers per day.
 That’s billions of burgers every year.

 At least we now have one option for burgers on-the-go across the country—and hopefully, we’ll see even more vegan options in the near future.
 In fact, check our our vegan fast food guide to see what other options are currently available to you at chain restaurants!

-So, if you’re wondering what you can eat that’s vegan at Burger King, read on.
+And now, if you’re wondering what you can eat that’s vegan at Burger King, read on.

 What’s Vegan at Burger King?

 Vegan Breakfast Options (available until 10:30 am)

 Breakfast is pretty much the best time to buy at Burger King.
 You can stuff your belly full of French Toast Sticks (accidentally vegan—woo!), heaps of hash browns and throw in an additional order of oatmeal (made with water).
 Combine with an ice-cold OJ and you’ve got yourself a very vegan breakfast buffet!